Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Discussion

-We then examine how model size influences the performance under different post-training paradigms.
-As shown in Figure~\ref{fig:modelsize}, both SFT and GRPO benefit from increased model scales.
+\textbf{Effect of model size.} We examine how model size influences the performance under different post-training paradigms.
+As shown in Fig.~\ref{fig:modelsize}, both SFT and GRPO benefit from increased model scales.
 However, this trend exhibits clear diminishing marginal returns.
 For instance, SFT gains 4.31\% when scaling from 3B to 7B but only 2.23\% from 7B to 32B, with a similar slowdown observed for GRPO from 3B to 7B.
 This suggests that while larger models provide a stronger foundation, simply increasing number of parameters yields limited benefits for the few-shot task.
 This can be attributed to the limited fine-tuning data.
 With few examples, high-capacity models tend to overfit by simply memorizing the training samples rather than learning generalizable features.
-Notably, GRPO's performance decreased on the 32B model, likely due to two factors: overfitting on limited data and numerical instability from bf16 training.
+Notably, GRPO's performance decreased on the 32B model, likely due to overfitting on limited data when using more clever model.